 Eligibility Criteria: All applicants must be masters, doctoral or professional school students in good standing at the University of Wisconsin-Madison during the current academic year.
 The competition is open to US citizens and international students.

-- CREECA Graduate Student Research awards are available for fieldwork and research conducted in Russia, Eastern/Central Europe, and/or Central Asia/Eurasia and range from $1,000 to $4,000, depending on the duration of the project.
-Starting in spring 2020, proposals will also be considered for graduate research projects not involving travel.
+- CREECA Graduate Student Research awards are available for fieldwork and research conducted in Russia, Eastern/Central Europe, and/or Central Asia/Eurasia and range from $1,000 to $3,000, depending on the duration of the project.

 Awards can be made only for travel or other expenses related to the approved research proposal.
 Notes on awarding:

 Due to a change in UW-Madison policy, awardees who have non-resident alien status will have taxes deducted from their award prior to payout.

 All other recipients will receive their awards through the Bursar’s scholarship system: if you have an outstanding balance on your student account all or part of your award may be used to pay that balance before being disbursed to you.

 Changing your proposed travel dates after receiving an offer is allowable.
 If, however, changing those travel dates reduces your time abroad, the award amount will be reduced proportionally.